dae-cpp/dae-cpp/README.md

 ### How does it work

 BDF time stepper reduces the original DAE system to a system of nonlinear equations that the solver resolves using iterative [Newton root-finding algorithm](https://en.wikipedia.org/wiki/Newton%27s_method).
 Each Newton iteration a system of linear algebraic equations is solved using Parallel Direct Sparse Solver ([Intel MKL PARDISO](https://software.intel.com/en-us/mkl-developer-reference-c-intel-mkl-pardiso-parallel-direct-sparse-solver-interface)).
 The sparse solver performs 3 steps: reordering and symbolic factorisation of Jacobian matrix, then numerical factorisation, and then back substitution + iterative refinement.
-Finally, depending on the convergence rate of the Newton method and user-defined accuracy, the DAE solver may adjust the time step and initiate a new iteration in time.
+Finally, depending on the convergence rate of the Newton method, variability of the solution and user-defined accuracy, the DAE solver may adjust the time step and initiate a new iteration in time.

 ### The main features of the solver

 - May resolve DAE systems of 10<sup>8</sup> equations and even more (depending on the machine's RAM).
 - A user may provide analytical Jacobian matrix for better performance or use built-in parallel function provided by the solver to estimate numerical Jacobian.
 - Utilises all the available cores on the machine for better performance (this can be overridden by a user).
-- Allows a user to adjust a lot of parameters related to the solution process in order to achieve better accuracy and performance.
+- Allows a user to adjust most of the parameters related to the solution process in order to achieve better accuracy and performance.
 On the other hand, this is optional.
 Default values should work fine in most cases.
 - The library provides a simple [C++ interface](https://github.com/lava/matplotlib-cpp) to Python [matplotlib](https://matplotlib.org/) module for plotting.
-- Easy-to-follow examples (see, for example, [perovskite.cpp](https://github.com/ikorotkin/dae-cpp/blob/master/examples/perovskite/perovskite.cpp)) to kick-start the user's project.
+- Easy-to-follow examples (see, for example, [perovskite.cpp](https://github.com/ikorotkin/dae-cpp/blob/master/examples/perovskite/perovskite.cpp) or [diffusion_2d.cpp](https://github.com/ikorotkin/dae-cpp/blob/master/examples/diffusion_2d/diffusion_2d.cpp)) to kick-start the user's project.

 ## Installation

-This is a cross-platform software that should work well on both Linux (e.g. Ubuntu) and Windows.
+This is a cross-platform software that should work on both Linux (e.g. Ubuntu) and Windows.
 It should work under macOS as well (but not tested yet).
 The main library (DAE solver itself) and all examples have only one external dependency: [Intel Math Kernel Library](https://software.intel.com/en-us/mkl), a fast and very well optimised math library.
 So the first step in the installation process is to download and install Intel MKL: [Linux](https://software.intel.com/en-us/mkl/choose-download/linux), [Windows](https://software.intel.com/en-us/mkl/choose-download/windows), [macOS](https://software.intel.com/en-us/mkl/choose-download/macos).

 An alternative and probably the most convenient way to download and install Intel MKL on Ubuntu (using APT Repository) is the following.